nazmus767921/easy-css-modules/readme.md

 }
 ```

-Normally we have to access and use the module classes like this:
+Typically, we access and utilize module classes in the following manner:

 ```javascript
 import styles from "./styles.module.css";